 Develop Core Knowledge, Yet Specialize According to Your Interests

 The required Proseminar and three required courses in rhetoric and discourse will help you to understand the history of and key issues in writing and rhetoric.
-Optional concentrations in either Professional and Technical Writing or Teaching Writing and Language allow you to focus your coursework around particular professional goals.
+Optional concentrations in either Professional and Digital Writing or Teaching Writing and Language allow you to focus your coursework around particular professional goals.

 Learn more about the MA in WRD curriculum